UPHL-BioNGS/General_LW_scripts/README.md

 # USAGE

-## daily_SARS-CoV-2_metadata.sh

-daily_SARS-CoV-2_metadata.sh checks the date every 4 hours.
-If it is a new day, this script runs the Dripping Rock nextflow workflow to get the daily SARS-CoV-2 metadata file.
-On Sundays, it also takes the latest 20 runs and 10 random runs and creates a phylogenetic tree.
-This is a script that is run in a screen on the Production account.

 ## accession_for_clarity.py

 accession_for_clarity.py is a script that creates an accessioning file for Clarity that has the new samples found in the Labware lims system that will be ready for the lab to process.
 The output of the script is a csv file, that must be saved as an excel file before Clarity will accept it.
 To be able to run the script you must have these two servers mounted on your computer; smb://172.16.109.9 and smb://168.180.220.43 or //LABWARE/ and ///DDCP/UPHL/.
 You also need to log into Clarity and download all samplesheets from projects with a name that starts with COVIDSeq, including the project COVIDSeq_From_TEST_DO_NOT_PUT_IN_WORKFLOW.
 Do this by going to the 'Projects and Samples' tab, choosing the correct project, and clicking the modify samples button.
 This will insure we do not place duplicates in Clarity which causes many issues.